alextselegidis/plainpad/docs/contributions.md

 ### Development

-With collaboration mainly taking place on [GitHub](https://github.com/alextselegidis/plainpad), pull requests are are welcome.
+With collaboration mainly taking place on [GitHub](https://github.com/alextselegidis/plainpad), pull requests are welcome.
 Please ensure that you follow the coding guidelines before submitting new code to the project.

 ### Testing